Identifying distinctive assets for Jacobs Douwe Egberts

 Distinctive assets are brand cues (e.g. colors, slogans, logos) that trigger the brand in the minds when seen, smelled or heard.
 As emphasized by the ‘Penetration Brand Religion’ thinking, which is inspired by gurus like Byron Sharp, brands should use these assets in communication and packaging consistently in order to build memory structures in the consumers’ minds over time, thus facilitating rapid and easy purchase decisions.

 Together with JDE we set up an innovative measurement study in 15 countries, using our proprietary implicit measurement tool.
 As memory structures are implicit by nature, the use of this time-pressured exercise allows to identify the strength and distinctive potential of various brand asset.
 In a competitive setting, we identified the extent to which brand attributes (logos, colors, tag lines and sound bites) are associated strongly and uniquely with JDE’s key brands.
 Next to testing the current assets, the approach also incorporated some past assets as well as some competitive ones.

-Apart from insights into what the most distinctive brands and assets are, this research brought to light the strength of some former assets which are no longer applied actively, such as the old Douwe Egberts ‘Aroma Lady’ logo and the Jacobs ‘crown’.
-These results were used in a new communication and packaging design strategy, with the ‘Aroma Lady’ occupying a far more central position on the Douwe Egberts pack in terms of design, color and size, and the new Jacobs design emphasizing the key Jacobs brand assets, being crown, cup and aroma.
+This research delivered insights into what the most distinctive brands and assets are; and it also brought to light the strength of some former assets which are no longer applied actively, such as the old Douwe Egberts ‘Aroma Lady’ logo and the Jacobs ‘crown’.
+These results were used in a new communication and packaging design strategy; the ‘Aroma Lady’ occupied a far more central position on the DE pack as for design, color and size; and the new Jacobs design emphasized the key Jacobs brand assets, being crown, cup and aroma.